 Careers & industry

-The MEng Engineering course is specifically designed to give students a strong base knowledge of key engineering disciplines from across our 7 departments.
+Our five General Engineering courses are specifically designed to give students a strong base knowledge of key engineering disciplines from across our seven departments.

 The interdisciplinary nature of the degree means that you will be taught a range of transferable technical and professional skills.